jadecobra/python_tdd_exercises/source/passing values.rst

     self.assertEqual(f(x), y)
 ```

-I are going to look at how to pass values from tests to programs using `string interpolation` with Test Driven Development
+I am going to look at how to pass values from tests to programs using `string interpolation` with Test Driven Development

 Prerequisites
 -------------